-Final steps of the PhD process within SHE
+Twelve final steps of the PhD process within SHE

 When the individual studies of a PhD project have been completed, PhD candidates can start writing the final parts of their PhD thesis: the introduction and discussion chapter, impact paragraph and summary.
 Supervisors can provide several examples of SHE PhD dissertations.
 While finalizing these sections, the steps below should also be started.
 Keep in mind that the entire approval procedure, starting with submission of the thesis to the assessment committee and ending with the PhD defense ceremony, can take up to 5 months.
-An important step is to be aware of and read the UM regulations for obtaining the doctoral degree!
+An important aspect is to be aware of and read the UM doctoral regulations!
 Available here.

-The promotor should inform the SHE PhD secretariat approximately 4-6 weeks before the manuscript is ready for submission to start up the necessary administrative procedures.
+The promotor should inform Nicky Verleng three months before the manuscript is ready for submission to start up the necessary administrative procedures (notably asking approval from the Dean for the composition of the assessment committee).

-Make sure your research data are stored in Dataverse
+1. Make sure your research data are stored in Dataverse